Episcopal Church of All Saints

 What facilities do you have for children?

-We have a Sunday School staffed by volunteers on Sunday mornings.
+We have a Church School staffed by volunteers on Sunday mornings as well as a nursery for children 2 and under.
 Children rejoin their parents during communion.
 The Sunday School takes the summer off.
 Baby changing tables are located in the downstairs restrooms in the parish hall.

 What facilities do you have for those with disabilities?